 Doberman Rescue Minnesota Adoption Policy:

-The adoption fee serves to reimburse Doberman Rescue Minnesota for the care invested in your new pet through vetting, feeding, micro chipping and training.
+The adoption fee serves to reimburse Doberman Rescue Minnesota for a portion of the care invested in your new pet through vetting, feeding, micro chipping and training.
 All adoption fees are payable to Doberman Rescue Minnesota, or DRM.
 If you return your adopted dog within the 2-week trial period, your adoption fee may be returned or applied toward another adoption.
 Should you return the dog after the two week trial period, the adoption fees will not be refunded.
-Since we are a not-for-profit group, this fee is deposited into our pool of funds to help the next animal in need of our assistance.
-No adoption fees will be refunded after the two week trial period should you decide to return the dog beyond the two week trial period.
+Since we are a non profit group, this fee is deposited into our pool of funds to help the next animal in need of our assistance.

 After the application is received, we do require a home visit for all applicants.
 We will require ALL people that will be living with new Doberman be present for the home visit with our volunteers, or this may delay the application process!
 All homes must be within a reasonable distance from the Twin Cities metro area, or an available volunteer, for home visits and follow up care.
 We do have a wide network of volunteers throughout Minnesota, Iowa and beyond but we cannot get to all locations.
 Please contact us via email at firstname.lastname@example.org if you are not sure of your location!